 The personal story

 After Carl earned degrees from leading institutions within music and business, he worked as a musician, arts manager, entrepreneur, consultant, and marketing executive.
-Observing organizational life, it occurred to him that many of the skills he had acquired in jazz also applied to leadership and management.
-Specifically, he noticed that effective managers — and jazz pioneers such as Miles Davis and John Coltrane — were able to overcome, indeed capitalize on, complexity through radical simplification.
+Observing organizational life, it occurred to him that many of the skills he had acquired in jazz also applied to leadership and management because jazz is a robus process to manage rapid change.
+Specifically, he noticed that effective managers — and jazz pioneers such as Miles Davis and John Coltrane — were able to overcome, indeed capitalize on, complexity through lifelong preparation, extreme listening and radical simplification.

 This insight led to a Harvard Business School case as well as lectures at INSEAD, London Business School, and other pre-eminent institutions.
 It also led to the development of a hugely popular performance format, in which Carl assembles three-four world-class jazz musicians (including himself) who have — typically — never played together before.